Cryolite/kanachan/kanachan/training/ilql/README.md

 `initial_model=INITIAL_MODEL`: Specify the path to the initial model snapshot.
 The path must be one that can be interpreted within the Docker guest.
 Mutually exclusive to the `encoder.load_from`, `decoder.load_from`, and `initial_model_prefix` options.

-`initial_model_prefix=PATH`: Specify the prefix to the initial model.
+`initial_model_prefix=PATH`: Specify the prefix to the initial model snapshot.
 The path must be one that can be interpreted within the Docker guest.
 Mutually exclusive to the `encoder.load_from`, `decoder.load_from`, and `initial_model` options.

 `initial_model_index=N`: Speficy the index of the initial model snapshot.
 The argument must be a non-negative integer.
 Must be used with `initial_model_prefix` option.